MicrosoftDocs/common-data-model-and-service/common-data-model/model-json.md

 Property name: **referenceModels**

 Reference models are existing model.json files with entities and datafiles to which that this model.json file refers.
-This allows existing metadata and data to be reused without copying it into this CDM folder.
+This allows existing metadata and data to be reused without copying it into this Common Data Model folder.

 | Property | Type | Description | Required? |
 | ---------------- |---------------- |-------------------------------- |------------- |